Magna International (NYSE:MGA) Sees Unusually-High Trading Volume

-Magna International Inc. (NYSE:MGA – Get Rating) (TSE:MG) saw unusually-high trading volume on Tuesday .
-Approximately 35,990 shares changed hands during trading, a decline of 96% from the previous session’s volume of 843,515 shares.The stock last traded at $55.73 and had previously closed at $56.42.
+Magna International Inc. (NYSE:MGA – Get Rating) (TSE:MG) shares saw unusually-high trading volume on Tuesday .
+Approximately 23,066 shares changed hands during trading, a decline of 97% from the previous session’s volume of 748,328 shares.The stock last traded at $58.16 and had previously closed at $59.83.

-MGA has been the subject of a number of research analyst reports.
-Wells Fargo & Company raised their price objective on shares of Magna International from $72.00 to $77.00 and gave the stock an “overweight” rating in a report on Monday, July 11th.
-StockNews.com upgraded shares of Magna International from a “hold” rating to a “buy” rating in a report on Wednesday, July 27th.
-The Goldman Sachs Group cut their target price on shares of Magna International from $85.00 to $72.00 and set a “buy” rating for the company in a research report on Wednesday, June 1st.
-Finally, Morgan Stanley cut their target price on shares of Magna International from $84.00 to $79.00 and set an “overweight” rating for the company in a research report on Thursday, July 14th.
-Two analysts have rated the stock with a sell rating, three have assigned a hold rating and seven have issued a buy rating to the company.
-According to data from MarketBeat.com, Magna International has a consensus rating of “Hold” and a consensus target price of $76.55.
+MGA has been the topic of a number of research analyst reports.
+StockNews.com raised shares of Magna International from a “hold” rating to a “buy” rating in a research report on Wednesday, July 27th.
+Bank of America dropped their price target on Magna International from $115.00 to $106.00 and set a “buy” rating on the stock in a research note on Friday, September 9th.
+Morgan Stanley reduced their price objective on shares of Magna International from $84.00 to $79.00 and set an “overweight” rating for the company in a research report on Thursday, July 14th.
+Wells Fargo & Company boosted their target price on shares of Magna International from $72.00 to $77.00 and gave the company an “overweight” rating in a research report on Monday, July 11th.
+Finally, The Goldman Sachs Group reduced their price target on shares of Magna International from $85.00 to $72.00 and set a “buy” rating for the company in a report on Wednesday, June 1st.
+Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating and eight have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average price target of $79.00.

-A number of large investors have recently modified their holdings of MGA.
-Jarislowsky Fraser Ltd raised its stake in shares of Magna International by 15.5% during the second quarter.
-Jarislowsky Fraser Ltd now owns 8,310,223 shares of the company’s stock worth $455,342,000 after acquiring an additional 1,115,435 shares in the last quarter.
-Turtle Creek Asset Management Inc. boosted its holdings in Magna International by 38.7% in the first quarter.
-Turtle Creek Asset Management Inc. now owns 2,189,650 shares of the company’s stock valued at $140,816,000 after acquiring an additional 611,350 shares in the last quarter.
-United Services Automobile Association bought a new stake in Magna International in the first quarter valued at $9,227,000.
-Azimuth Capital Investment Management LLC bought a new stake in Magna International in the second quarter valued at $6,902,000.
-Finally, US Bancorp DE boosted its holdings in Magna International by 50.7% in the first quarter.
-US Bancorp DE now owns 361,178 shares of the company’s stock valued at $23,227,000 after acquiring an additional 121,529 shares in the last quarter.
-58.45% of the stock is currently owned by institutional investors.
+A number of large investors have recently made changes to their positions in the company.
+Jarislowsky Fraser Ltd increased its stake in Magna International by 15.5% in the 2nd quarter.
+Jarislowsky Fraser Ltd now owns 8,310,223 shares of the company’s stock valued at $455,342,000 after buying an additional 1,115,435 shares during the last quarter.
+Turtle Creek Asset Management Inc. lifted its holdings in Magna International by 38.7% during the first quarter.
+Turtle Creek Asset Management Inc. now owns 2,189,650 shares of the company’s stock worth $140,816,000 after acquiring an additional 611,350 shares during the period.
+United Services Automobile Association purchased a new position in Magna International in the first quarter worth $9,227,000.
+Azimuth Capital Investment Management LLC bought a new position in Magna International in the 2nd quarter valued at $6,902,000.
+Finally, US Bancorp DE grew its stake in Magna International by 50.7% in the 1st quarter.
+US Bancorp DE now owns 361,178 shares of the company’s stock valued at $23,227,000 after purchasing an additional 121,529 shares during the period.
+58.45% of the stock is owned by institutional investors.

 Magna International Company Profile